Nazi symbolism: Other symbols and insignia

-The death's head appears on the SS-Ehrenring presented by Heinrich Himmler to favored members of the SS, and was used as an insignia by the Death's Head Units of the SS that administered the concentration camps.
+The death's head appears on the SS-Ehrenring presented by Heinrich Himmler to favoured members of the SS, and was used as an insignia by the Death's Head Units of the SS that administered the concentration camps.

 Units of the Wehrmacht used insignia including the Wolfsangel.

 The Ahnenerbe research unit of the SS also used Wilhelm Teudt's neo-heathen Irminsul symbol.

 Strasserism, a strand of Nazism with a Third Positionist ideology, used a crossed hammer and sword as its emblem.

 Banning of symbols

-The public display of Nazi symbols and gestures are today banned by law in many countries, including Australia (since 2024), Austria, Brazil, China, France, Germany (see Strafgesetzbuch section 86a), Latvia, Lithuania, Poland, Russia, Ukraine.
+The public display of Nazi symbols and gestures are today banned by law in many countries, including Australia (since 2024), Austria, Brazil, China, France, Germany (see Strafgesetzbuch section 86a), Latvia, Lithuania, Poland, Russia and Ukraine.

-On August 9, 2018, Germany lifted the ban on the usage of swastikas and other Nazi symbols in video games, allowing "games that critically look at current affairs" to be given an age rating instead by the manufacturer, such as USK.
+On 9 August 2018, Germany lifted the ban on the usage of swastikas and other Nazi symbols in video games, allowing "games that critically look at current affairs" to be given an age rating instead by the manufacturer, such as USK.
 The move was made to bring the legislation in line with films and other arts.

 Usage by neo-Nazi groups

-Many symbols used by the Nazis have further been appropriated by neo-Nazi groups, including a number of runes: the so-called Black Sun, derived from a mosaic floor in Himmler's remodel of Wewelsburg; and the Celtic cross, originally a symbol used to represent pre-Christian and Christian European groups such as the Irish.
+Many symbols used by the Nazis have further been appropriated by neo-Nazi groups, including a number of runes: the so-called Black Sun, derived from a mosaic floor in Himmler's remodel of Wewelsburg, and the Celtic cross, originally a symbol used to represent pre-Christian and Christian European groups such as the Irish.

 Neo-Nazis also employ various number symbols: